dj-death/ubicall.test/README.md

 # ubicall.test
-this hust a test for using github
+this is just a test for using github